Torture of Russian soldiers in Mala Rohan

 The torture of Russian soldiers in Mala Rohan was an incident during the 2022 Russian invasion of Ukraine that occurred in the village of Mala Rohan.
-As documented by the UN High Commissioner for Human Rights, members of Ukrainian armed forces shot the legs of three captured Russian soldiers and tortured Russian soldiers who were wounded.
+As documented by the UN High Commissioner for Human Rights, members of the Ukrainian Armed Forces shot the legs of three captured Russian soldiers and tortured Russian soldiers who were wounded.
 The incident is likely to have occurred on the evening of March 25, 2022 and was first reported following the publication on social media of a video of unknown authorship between March 27 and March 28.
-As a case of summary execution and torture of prisoners of war, the incident qualifies as a war crime.
+As a case of summary execution and torture of prisoners of war, the incident might qualify as a war crime.

 Video

 On the morning of March 27, two videos were posted on Reddit and Twitter, and a more complete version, two minutes longer, later appeared on YouTube.
 The Times reported that the videos had been promoted by Maria Dubovikova of the Russian International Affairs Council, but their original source is unclear.
 According to BBC News and CheckNews, the fact-checking service of Libération, videos released by fighters of the Kraken Regiment, which is associated with the Azov Regiment, who were active in the area show several dozen Russian prisoners, some in their underwear, lined up in front of a ditch and then piled into vehicles; another video shows blindfolded Russian prisoners singing the Ukrainian anthem.

 The video shows five people in military uniforms; some of them have white bands on their arms, which are worn by Russian forces.
 They are lying on the ground with their hands tied.
-Two of them have with bags over their heads and at least three appear to be wounded in the leg.
+Two of them have white bags over their heads and at least three appear to be wounded in the leg.
 The prisoners are questioned by their captors, who speak Russian with Ukrainian accents and wear yellow and blue markings used by the Ukrainian forces.
 The prisoners are accused of having bombed Kharkiv.
 During interrogation some of the prisoners are on the verge of passing out.

 Two more people are driven into the courtyard in a van and promptly shot in their legs, along with another man standing nearby.
 One of the new arrivals is hit in the head with the butt of a rifle.
 The interrogation of prisoners by a man is heard behind the camera, as well as a conversation in Russian without a foreign accent, presumably on a walkie-talkie.

 Based on weather conditions and the position of the sun, the BBC suggested that the video could have been shot early in the day on March 26.
 France 24 suggested that the video could have been filmed between March 11 and 27, again based on weather conditions.
 Open data researcher Erich Auerbach reported that the action took place on a farm in the village of Mala Rohan, 18 km east of the center of Kharkiv.
 This geolocation was confirmed by Human Rights Watch and The Washington Post.
 According to Ukrainian statements, this village was retaken by the Ukrainian Armed Forces two days before the first videos appeared.